WHITEPAPER

 Define conversational sequences (multi-turn patterns) that help AI and users engage in multiple back-and-forth exchanges (turns) as they consume information and make decisions.
 These patterns maintain context across turns, enable follow-up questions, clarifications, and richer responses — including retrieval-augmented generation (RAG), where the system pulls relevant external data to ground its answers in real context rather than relying on the model alone.

-Define wedge experiences — guided interaction patterns that sit between the raw AI output and the user — to reduce friction, bring clarity, and collect the signal that helps the system learn and adapt over time.
-Think of a wedge as the designed space where trust is built: a confirmation step, a curated suggestion set, a clarifying question the system asks before acting.
+Define wedge experiences — experiences that sit between the raw AI output and the user that reduce friction, bring clarity, and collect the signal that helps the system learn and adapt over time.
 This is where we deliver real product value.

 The experience is the conversation between the system and the user, and when we get that conversation right, we build products people can trust to act on their behalf.